9 Cold Calling Objections and How to Respond for More Sales

 We spoke with Ivana Ivanova, a Cognism SDR who loves cold calling objections.

-Because she sees them as an opportunity to ask questions, dig a little further and open up the conversation.
+She sees them as an opportunity to ask questions, dig a little deeper, and open up the conversation.

-She, along with other Cognism SDRs, have a list of common sales objections and ways to respond at her fingertips.
-A list of notes she can refer to during the call.
-So she can stay level-headed and continue the conversation!
+She and other Cognism SDRs have a list of common sales objections and ways to respond at her fingertips—a list of notes she can refer to during the call to stay level-headed and continue the conversation!

 9 cold calling objections and rebuttals